For a comprehensive guide to the history and artwork of St. Peter Catholic Church, please select this link History and Artwork St Peter.

 Today St. Peter’s congregation is a mixture of old and young, native Charlotteans and the newly settled, black and white, rich and poor, conservative and liberal, white collar and blue collar people.
 These people have banded together to make the church a small oasis of quiet serenity and beauty in the heart of Charlotte’s uptown business district.

-Changes began when a Victorian garden was planted on Tryon Street in front of St. Peter’s rectory.
+Changes began when a Victorian garden was planted on Tryon Street in front of the old rectory.
 Parishioner Ann McKenna,

 along with her sister and brothers, commissioned the garden as a memorial to their parents.